-$We may not be successful in obtaining or maintaining necessary \ rights \ to \ our \ product \ candidates \ through \ acquisitions \ and \ in-licenses.$
+We may not be successful in obtaining or maintaining necessary rights to our product candidates through acquisitions and in-licenses.

 We currently have rights to the intellectual property, through licenses from third parties and under patents that we own, to develop our product candidates.
-Because our programs may require the use of proprietary rights held by third parties, the growth of our business will depend in part on our ability to acquire, in-license or use these proprietary rights.
+Because our programs may require the use of proprietary rights held by third parties, the growth of our business will depend in part on our ability to acquire, inlicense or use these proprietary rights.
 For example, our product candidates may require specific formulations to work effectively and efficiently and the rights to these formulations may be held by others.
 We may be unable to acquire or in-license any compositions, methods of use, processes or other third-party intellectual property rights from third parties that we identify as necessary for our product candidates.
 The licensing and acquisition of third-party intellectual property rights is a competitive area, and a number of more established companies are also pursuing strategies to license or acquire third-party intellectual property rights that we may consider attractive.
 These established companies may have a competitive advantage over us due to their size, cash resources and greater clinical development and commercialization capabilities.
-In addition, companies that perceive us to be a competitor may be unable to assign or license rights to us.
+In addition, companies that perceive us to be a competitor may be unwilling to assign or license rights to us.
 We also may be unable to license or acquire third-party intellectual property rights on terms that would allow us to make an appropriate return on our investment.